strimzi/strimzi.github.io/_posts/2018-02-25-barnabas-is-dead-long-live-strimzi.md

 Having these two components will be the next step for Strimzi in the short term but more improvements will come related to security, authentication/authorization and automatic cluster balancing where, thanks to the metrics, a cluster balancer will be able to balance the load across the different nodes in the cluster re-assign partitions when needed.

-If you want to know more about the Strimzi project, you can engage with us in different ways, from [IRC](https://webchat.freenode.net/?randomnick=1&channels=strimzi&uio=d4) to the [mailing list](https://www.redhat.com/mailman/listinfo/strimzi) and starting following the official [Twitter](https://twitter.com/strimziio) account.
-Thanks to its open source nature you can easily jump into the project providing feedback or opening issues and/or PRs … becoming a new contributor !
+If you want to know more about the Strimzi project, you can engage with us in different ways, from a [Slack workspace](https://join.slack.com/t/strimzi/shared_invite/enQtMzU2Mjk3NTgxMzE5LTYyMTUwMGNlMDQwMzBhOGI4YmY4MjhiMDgyNjA5OTk2MTFiYjc4M2Q3NGU1YTFjOWRiMzM2NGMwNDUwMjBlNDY) to the [mailing list](https://www.redhat.com/mailman/listinfo/strimzi) and starting following the official [Twitter](https://twitter.com/strimziio) account.
+Thanks to its open source nature you can easily jump into the project providing feedback or opening issues and/or PRs … becoming a new contributor!

-Looking forward to hear from you !
+Looking forward to hear from you!